johnnynunez/gstaichi/docs/source/user_guide/faqs/faq.md

 This is different from the usual convention taken by popular third-party libs like `matplotlib` or `opencv`, where [0, 0] denotes the pixel at the top left corner, the first axis extends down to the bottom of the image, and the second axis extends to the right.

 Therefore, to display a NumPy array using `matplotlb`'s `imshow()`, you must rotate it 90 degrees clockwise.

-## Miscellaneous

-### How does Taichi compare with Python packages designed for data science or machine learning?

-Popular packages designed for data science or machine learning include NumPy, JAX, PyTorch, and TensorFlow.
-A major difference between them and Taichi lies in the granularity of math operations.

-A common feature shared by the other packages is that they treat a single data array as the smallest unit of operations.
-Take PyTorch as an example.
-PyTorch processes a tensor as a whole and thus prefers such operations as the addition/subtraction/multiplication/division of tensors and matrix multiplication.
-The operators are parallelized internally, but the implementation process is invisible to users.
-As a result, users have to combine operators in various ways if they want to manipulate elements in tensors.

-Unlike them, Taichi makes element-level operations transparent and directly manipulates each iteration of the loops.
-This is why Taichi outperforms the other packages in scientific computing.
-In this sense, it compares more to C++ and CUDA.

-### How does Taichi compare with Cython?

-Cython is a superset of the Python language for quickly generating C/C++ extensions.
-It is a frequently-used tool to improve Python code performance thanks to its support for C data types and static typing.
-In fact, many modules in the official NumPy and SciPy code are written and compiled in Cython.

-On the flip side, the mixture of Python and C values compromises Cython's readability.
-In addition, though Cython supports parallel computing to a certain degree (via multi-threading), it cannot offload computation to GPU backends.

-Compared with Cython, Taichi is more friendly to Non-C users because it can achieve significant performance improvement with pure valid Python code.
-Supporting a wide range of backends, Taichi is subject to much fewer limits when performing parallel programming.
-In addition, unlike Cython, Taichi does not require the OpenMP API or an extra parallelism module to accelerate your program.
-Just specify a backend and wrap the loop with the decorator `@ti.kernel`; then, you can leave the job to Taichi.

-### How does Taichi compare with Numba?

-As its name indicates, Numba is tailored for NumPy.
-Numba is recommended if your functions involve vectorization of NumPy arrays.
-Compared with Numba, Taichi enjoys the following advantages:

-- Taichi provides advanced features, including quantized data types, dataclasses and sparse data structures, and allows you to adjust memory layout flexibly.
-These features are especially helpful when a program handles massive amounts of data.
-However, Numba only performs best when dealing with dense NumPy arrays.
-- Taichi can run on different GPU backends, making large-scale parallel programming (such as particle simulation or rendering) much more efficient.
-But it would be hard even to imagine writing a renderer in Numba.

-### How does Taichi compare with ctypes?

-ctypes allows you to call C/C++ compiled code from Python and run C++/CUDA programs in Python through a C-compatible API.
-It is a convenient option to access a vast collection of libraries in Python while achieving some improvement in performance.
-However, ctypes elevates the usage barrier: To write a satisfactory program, you need to command C, Python, CMake, CUDA, and even more languages.
-Moreover, ctypes may not fit in well with some performance-critical scenarios where you try to call large C libraries in Python, given the runtime overhead it incurs.

-In contrast, it is much more reassuring to keep everything in Python.
-Taichi accelerates the performance of native Python code through automatic parallelization without involving the libraries out of the Python ecosystem.
-It also enables offline cache, which drastically reduces the launch overhead of Taichi kernels after the first call.

-### How does Taichi compare with PyPy?

-Similar to Taichi, PyPy also accelerates Python code via just-in-time (JIT) compilation.
-PyPy is attractive because users can keep Python scripts as they are without even moderate modification.
-On the other hand, its strict conformity with Python rules leaves limited room for optimization.

-If you expect a greater leap in performance, Taichi can achieve the end.
-But you need to familiarize yourself with Taichi's syntax and assumptions, which differ from Python's slightly.